Originally Written by Kate Grimshaw PhD RD November 2013

 4) does not inherently contain gluten; and that any unavoidable presence of gluten in the food is below 20 ppm gluten (i.e. below 20 mg gluten per kg of food)."

 Whilst many foods labelled as gluten free already meet the specifications of the new rule, this cannot be assumed to be the case until the deadline of August 5th 2014.
-Further information on Celiac disease and its management can be found in the separate section of this website and also from the website of the National Foundation for Celiac Awareness
+Further information on Celiac disease and its management can be found in the separate section of this website and also from the website of Beyond Celiac, formerly known as the National Foundation for Celiac Awareness.

 What about other foods which may cause reactions?(Updated 08/22/14)